 The log of assets provides a robust measure of firm size, while at the same time providing a rational proxy for information asymmetry in view of the fact that information asymmetry typically decreases as a firm size increases (Krishnaswami et al. 1999).
-As such we hypothesise that bonds issued by larger LPTs by asset size should command higher ratings.
+As such, we hypothesise that bonds issued by large LPTs by asset size should command higher ratings.

 Rating agencies suggest that credit ratings should depend, in part, on the firm's business environment.
-Numerous industry characteristics including competitiveness, barriers to entry, exposure to technological change, regulatory environment and vulnerability to economic cycles can have a significant influence on the level of business risk a firm faces (Gray et al. 2005; Iskander & Emery 1994).
+Numerous industry characteristics including competitiveness, barriers to entry, exposure to technological change, regulatory environment and vulnerability to economic cycles can have a significant influence on the level of business risk a firm faces (Gray et al. 2006; Iskander & Emery 1994).
 For instance, Moody's Investor Service (2003) find competitive pressures, characteristics of the catchment areas, and expectations of future developments to have a greater impact in their rating of retail LPTs and vacancy rates, tenant demand trends, and future stock additions on office LPTs.
-Retail LPTs exhibit cash flow stability than office or industrial trusts, given Australia's relatively steady consumer spending trends as well as the long-term nature of their lease structures.
+Retail LPTs exhibit more cash flow stability than office or industrial LPTs, given Australia's relatively steady consumer spending trends as well as the long-term nature of their lease structures.
 Consequently, an office LPT is expected to generate stronger debt coverage ratios at a given level.
-A more stable and predictable the cash flow should translate into a lower level of business risk and hence a lower credit risk.
+A more stable and predictable cash flow should translate into a lower level of business risk and hence a lower credit risk.
 To control for possible LPT sector effects, indicator variables (0,1) for each LPT sector in the sample are included.
-An LPT sector dummy (0,1) is added as an independent variable to the benchmark model for two (i.e. n - 1) groups
+An LPT sector dummy (0,1) is added as an independent variable to the benchmark model for two (i.e. n -1) groups.

-Stapled securities account for over 75% of the LPT market capitalisation, compared to only 29% in 2004 (Newell & Tan 2005) Though this internal management structure has enabled a closer alignment of unit holders and manager interests, no fee leakage and a lower cost of capital (Tan 2004), it has also increased the LPT exposure to non-property investment risk; in particular, to property development risk (Newell & Tan 2005) Standard and Poor's (2007) assert that LPTs exposure to non-lease-related income may constrain their credit rating as these activities carry much higher business risk than traditional, passive asset management, which reduces the firm's percentage of income-producing assets and its debt capacity at all rating levels.
+Stapled securities account for over 75% of the LPT market capitalisation, compared to only 29% in 2004 (Newell 2006).
+Tan (2004) show that the adoption of this internal management structure has enabled a closer alignment of unit holders and manager interests, no fee leakage and a lower cost of capital.
+Further, Newell (2006) state that the adoption of the internal management structure has not increased LPT risk levels.

+However, Standard and Poor's (2007) assert that LPTs exposure to non-lease-related income may constrain their credit rating, as these activities carry much higher business risk than traditional, passive asset management, which reduces the firm's percentage of income-producing assets and its debt capacity at all rating levels.
 To control for possible LPT stapled-structure effects, indicator variables (0,1) for each LPT stapled-structure in the sample are included.
 An LPT stapled-structure dummy (0,1) is added as an independent variable to the benchmark model for one (i.e. n - 1) group.